 Learn the steps to receive approval for research with biohazards at Texas A&M University.

-All research conducted by a member of the faculty or staff of Texas A&M, or a component of The Texas A&M University System with a written agreement for biosafety related services with Texas A&M, involving any of the agents/materials listed below, must be approved by the Institutional Biosafety Committee (IBC) prior to initiation:
+All research conducted by faculty, staff or students of Texas A&M, or a component of The Texas A&M University System with a written agreement for biosafety related services with Texas A&M, involving any of the agents/materials listed below, must be reviewed and approved by the Institutional Biosafety Committee (IBC) prior to initiation:

 - Pathogens and potential pathogens of humans, animals, or plants;

 - Materials potentially containing human pathogens (including human blood, tissue, and cell lines; non-human primate blood, tissue, and cell lines);

 - Recombinant DNA (and RNA), including creation or use of transgenic plants and animals;

 - Select agents and toxins (see http://www.selectagents.gov/) including strains and amounts exempted from the select agent regulations; or